aadlakha12/Expression-AI-OpenCV/README.md

 - Tensorflow
 - OpenCV

-It uses haarcascade_frontai_default.xml to detect the face.
+It uses haarcascade_frontalface_default.xml to detect the face.

 A input is given to the trained model through webcam to predict the expression.